PhoenixIndustries/phoenixblog/site/content/download/developer/webdad-preview.md

 WebDad edition is supported by the Community and comes with ( Just Another Desktop Enviroment ).
 Modern Desktop concept.

-This project was created to experiment with Technologies, The final product will differ and there is no release date.
+This project was created to experiment with Technologies, A new version is under development, there is no release date.